theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 Here we present a comparison of the explanations offered by the standard unigram LIME method and our proposed LIME extension using character n-grams.
 For each pair of images representing an example, the standard unigram LIME explanation is the image above, and the proposed LIME extension is below.

+In most comparisons, we observed a scenario with little overlap between the most relevant unigrams and character 4-grams.
+However, the most significant finding is that the most relevant character 4-grams encompass spaces and punctuation, which are ignored by design by the unigram representation.
+This highlights the type of characteristics learned by the attribution model, emphasizing its focus on writing patterns rather than semantic.
+Additionally, it reinforces the importance of using an explainability technique that is aligned with the target model representation.

 <figure>
   <figcaption>Example 1: Model 1 - original and extended.</figcaption>